Common thorn apple

 Distribution

-Common Datura has become an important weed only in recent decades.
+The species has only become an important weed in recent decades.
 An increased occurrence was first observed in the 1990s.
-The "hotspots" of datura are currently located in the warm lowlands of northern Burgenland and eastern Lower Austria.
-In southeastern Styria and in Upper Austria occurrences could be observed in recent years.
-For Carinthia there are only isolated records in fields.
-Further in the west it is (still) too cold for the datura, here it occurs, if at all, on ruderal sites.
+The "hotspots" of datura in agriculture are currently located in the warm lowlands of northern Burgenland and eastern Lower Austria.
+In southern and south-eastern Styria and in Upper Austria, occurrences have been observed in the fields in recent years.
+There are only isolated records in fields in Carinthia.
+Further west, no occurrences in fields have been described to date.

 Spread and transmission